 (Feria de Nîmes)

-At Whitsun, the city of Nîmes welcomes one of the largest festive events in France.
-The Pentecost Feria sets a joyful atmosphere into town with music played by bands in the streets and the sounds emerging from the Roman arena.
+At Whitsun, the city of Nîmes welcomes one of the largest French festivals in France.
+The Pentecost Feria sets a joyful atmosphere in town with music played by bands in the streets and the sounds emerging from the Roman arena.
 The Feria lasts six days at Whitsun.

 Cannes Film Festival